We have a true passion for music.

 Manager

-Anish Nair’s love for music began as a chorister with the Australian Boys Choir, whilst studying piano and later tuba/jazz trombone during high school.
-After his 1st of six seasons with the National Youth Choir of Australia, he further dove into the choral scene, and is currently a freelance tenor having sung regularly with numerous choirs around Melbourne and Australia, including the Australian Chamber Choir, Polyphonic Voices, and Divisi Chamber Singers.
-As the Principal Tenor at Scots Church Melbourne for 3 years, he was a soloist in several Bach Cantatas, and has sung large works from Bach's Passion's to Mozart's Requiem.
+Anish Nair’s love for music began as a chorister with the Australian Boys Choir, whilst studying piano and later tuba/jazz trombone.
+After his 1st of six seasons with the National Youth Choir of Australia, he further dove into the choral scene, and is currently a freelance tenor having performed and toured regularly with numerous amateur and professional choirs around Australia, including the Australian Chamber Choir, Consort of Melbourne, and Adelaide Chamber Singers.
 He has also had the opportunity to work closely with artists and conductors such as David Hill, A.R.
 Rahman, Joe Hisaishi, and John Rutter.
-He is currently a founding member, manager, and performer of classical choral quartet Fiore, performs and tours regularly with the St John's Camberwell Choral Scholars under Chris Watson, and enjoys his day job at an environmental consulting firm.
+He is a founding member and manager of choral quartet Fiore who have toured and commissioned over 12 works from 9 Australian composers, and currently manages the National Youth Choir of Australia in addition to his day job as a secondary math and science teacher.
 Having learned so much about the choral industry through his time at NYCA and the many opportunities that arose from them, Anish is proud to be able to give back and help guide new generations of NYCAns.